-The Bachelor of Science (B.S.) degree in Aviation Science Management is earned by the successful completion of a 120 credit hours (minimum) including 44 hours of general education core courses and other courses as established by Texas Southern University and approved by the Texas Higher Education Coordinating Board, 76 hours of courses as defined by the Department of Aviation Science and Technology.
+The Bachelor of Science (B.S.) degree in Aviation Science Management is earned by the successful completion of a 120 credit hours (minimum) including 42 hours of general education core courses and other courses as established by Texas Southern University and approved by the Texas Higher Education Coordinating Board, 78 hours of courses as defined by the Department of Aviation Science and Technology.
 There are two concentrations: Aviation Science Management Concentration and Professional Pilot Concentration.

 The 2019 enrollment is 110 students, up from the last year’s enrollment of 100 students.

 |Time Period||# Graduates||# Graduates |

 Graduates of the program have been employed as

 Airport Management and Operations, Flight Crew Scheduler, Fixed Based Operator Manager, Airport Operations Coordinator, Security Inspector, Safety Inspector, Project Manager, Professional Pilot, Aircraft Mechanic, Airport Director, Air Traffic Controller, Airline Crew Scheduler, Flight Dispatcher, Aircraft Charter Sales Rep, Trip Planner, Flight Following Agent, Flight Operations Agent

 Follow this link for a complete List of Student Achievements.